null

 Heat shrink pile

 The simplest way to describe it is that heat shrink is a plastic tube that is designed to constrict, or reduce in size (diameter), as heat is applied to it.
-It is commonly used in electrical work to insulate wires, provide resistance to abrasion and offer environmental protection.
+It is commonly used in electrical work to insulate wires, provide resistance to abrasion, and offer environmental protection.
 It is these protections that make heat shrink such a popular item.
-Just so were clear, it can be used on both solid and stranded wires and even battery cable.
-So that is the basic idea behind heat shrink but other people have taken the idea a little further.
-Some industries use heat shrink to protect small parts from minute abrasion, bundle wires together or even repair damaged insulation.
-With all these uses it is easy to understand why heat shrink is such a useful product.
+It can be used on both solid and stranded wires and even battery cables.
+So that is the basic idea behind heat shrink, but other people have taken the idea a little further.
+Some industries use heat shrink to protect small parts from minute abrasion, bundle wires together, or even repair damaged insulation.
+With all these uses, it is easy to understand why heat shrink is such a ubiquitous product.

 How does it work?